DataWraith/notelog/README.md

 # Notelog

-**Status**: This is an early prototype of a personal tool.
+**Status**: This is a prototype of a personal tool.
 Use at your own risk.

 Notelog is a command-line tool that you can use to record notes as you think of them -- thoughts, todos, insights, accomplishments, etc. It includes a *Model Context Protocol* (MCP) server for use by AI assistants.